dijasila/GPAW/doc/documentation/xc/exx.rst

 Hartree-Fock exchange can only use the rmmdiis eigensolver.
 Therefore the states might not converge to the energetically lowest states.
-To circumvent this problem on can made a calculation using a semi-local functional like PBE and uses this wavefunctions as a basis for the following calculation utilizing Hartree-Fock exchange as shown in the following code snippet which uses the RSF LCY-PBE in conjuncture with the IVOs:
+To circumvent this problem on can made a calculation using a semi-local functional like PBE and uses this wave-functions as a basis for the following calculation utilizing Hartree-Fock exchange as shown in the following code snippet which uses PBE0 in conjuncture with the IVOs:

 .. literalinclude:: rsf_ivo_nacl.py